310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Chiaki %}
-Mmm… Kanata doesn’t seem used to dealing with the first years either, and he's busy during summer—circumstances with his home, you see… So I'm not sure if he could do it.
+Mmm… Kanata doesn’t seem used to dealing with the first years either, and he's busy during summer — circumstances with his home, you see… So I'm not sure if he could do it.

 But yeah… I'll tell Kanata about it.
 If he joins in with your activities, I want you guys to lead them together with him.